sigoden/argc-completions/README.md

 # Argc-Completions

-Easily create/use cross-shell completion scripts.
+Easily create/use cross-shell completion scripts, suppports bash/zsh/fish/powershell.

 ## How to use